Toptal, as stated on their site is “an exclusive network of the top freelance software developers, designers, and finance experts in the world.”

 After signing up, I was quickly contacted by David – one of the sales engineers for Toptal.
 David did a great job of listening to my requirements and really “dug” to make sure he understood the situation as he was responsible for finding the best developer for my project in the Toptal network.

 What I was requiring was a difficult position to fill as I needed not only a developer (coder) but also some talented with UI / UX.
-Usually you need two people to fill those requirements, but I wanted just one person to make everything easier and more seemless.
+Usually, you need two people to fill those requirements, but I wanted just one person to make everything easier and more seamless.

 A few weeks later, I was connected with a developer / UX designer.
 The way it works is that you’re recommended (by your sales engineer) a member of the Toptal network.
 You then screen their application and decide whether you want to get on a call with them or not.
 After a call (typically on Skype) you then make the final decision on proceeding or not.